-There's something about softer voices, be it the familiar pipes of Raye, Vince Gill or a number of other country singers, that lends more believably to slow, heartfelt songs.
+There's something about softer voices, be it the familiar pipes of Raye, Vince Gill or a number of other country singers, that lends more believability to slow, heartfelt love songs.
 Sure, others wrote this one, but it's easy to suspend belief and think that Raye felt all this emotion before.
 The music video feeds this perception, showing Raye with just a piano player, singing the song to an empty concert hall.
 It gives off the impression that he dwells on these sorts of things when he's got some alone time.

 When songs really strum listeners' heartstrings, they become associated with times and places in peoples' lives.
-While Gill's "Go Rest High on that Mountain" suits funerals, the more hopeful theme and tone of "In This Life" still fits weddings.
+While Gill's "Go Rest High on that Mountain" suits funerals, the more hopeful theme and tone of "In This Life" fits weddings.